 Racing Brake Fluids

-Find racing brake fluid engineered to get you through long, hot days in the middle of intense action when you shop the selection at Behrent’s Performance Warehouse.
+If your brake pedal goes soft when temps climb, start with racing brake fluid engineered to resist boiling under track heat.
 Your race car’s brakes generate a lot of heat when you slow down for a wreck, a caution, or to enter the pits.
-After running so hot for so long, the brake fluid can reach a boiling point that causes it to vaporize.
+After running so hot for so long, the brake fluid can reach a boiling point, causing it to vaporize.
 Once you hit that boiling point, you lose stopping power, and that can cause major trouble with your brake system.
-We carry racing brake fluids that stand up to the intensity on the track, including those engineered for high-temp wet and dry boiling points.
-These hi-temp brake fluids remain stable in extreme racing conditions to give you maximum stoppage when it matters the most.
-Rely on brake fluid from top racing brands PFC, Wilwood, and Allstar Performance to maintain the reliability of your race car’s braking system and generate success on the track.
+We carry racing brake fluid that withstands the intensity of the track, including those engineered for high-temp wet and dry boiling points.
+Hi-temp brake fluid remains stable in extreme racing conditions to give you maximum stoppage when it matters the most.
+Rely on brake fluid from top racing brands PFC, Wilwood, and Allstar Performance to maintain the reliability of your system and generate success on the track.

 Can you use any kind of brake fluid in a race car?

-You cannot use just any kind of brake fluid in your race car.
-The brake fluid you choose must be compatible with your race car’s brake system and be able to handle the high temperatures on the track.
-Choose a high-performance brake fluid for your race car with a rating of DOT 4 or higher for maximum heat resistance.
+No. You cannot use just any brake fluid in a race car.
+Race car brake fluid must be compatible with your brake system and able to handle the high temperatures seen on track.
+Choose a high-performance fluid rated DOT 4 or higher when required by your application, and verify the boiling points listed on the bottle.

 How often should you change the brake fluid in your race car?